Marcelo Defreitas, Board President

 Robert has been a resident of Sonoma since 1999.
 Bob moved here following a 35 year career in Hospital Management as CEO of some of the largest health systems in the country.
 Bob and his partner Mark Sipes initially owned and operated The Inn at Cedar Mansion, a Sonoma Bed and Breakfast.
 In 2004 Bob took on the position as CEO of Sonoma Valley Hospital where he became intricately involved with the workings of La Luz Center.
-He has been a member of the La Luz Board for 3 years and currently is a sales associate at Sotheby’s Homes.
+He has been a member of the La Luz Board for 6 years and a front desk volunteer.
+Bob currently is a sales associate at Sotheby’s Homes.

 Martha was born and raised in the Chicago area and received her B.A. in English Literature from the University of Wisconsin.
 From there she moved to Salt Lake City, Utah, where she raised two children and became involved with Planned Parenthood.
 While serving on several committees for Planned Parenthood Federation of America, she also served as its president for 3 years.
 This is where she met her husband, who followed her as president in the organization.
 After moving to Sonoma in 1989, the Rosenblatts became involved in the founding of the Sonoma Valley Museum of Art, and Martha served as one of its early presidents.
-She is pleased to have served as La Luz’s Board President during the exciting year of its merger with Vineyard Workers Services.
 Martha has been a docent at the Bouverie Preserve and is one of the founding members of Impact100, a new organization of women committed to making a significant impact in our community.

 Vicki Stollmeyer was born in Iowa.
 She went to Spain as a high school exchange student, and fell in love with the Spanish language.
 She received a B.A. from the University of Iowa, studied for a year in Madrid, and received her M.A. in Spanish Literature from the University of Wisconsin, Madison.
 She taught Spanish in universities and high schools, and tutored for many years at the Canal Community Alliance in Marin.
 She worked as a translator at the World’s Fair in Montreal (where she met her husband) and for the Canadian government.
 She has organized and translated for medical mission trips to Ecuador, Haiti, and Guatemala.
 She served on the boards of the Marin Foundation and the Tiburon Peninsula Club, and did publicity for school district fundraising and the Mill Valley Chamber of Commerce.
 She is a founding member of Impact 100 Sonoma.
 She serves on La Luz’s PR Team and its Noche de Luna Committee.
 Vicki loves Sonoma because of its Latino community.